portabletext/react-pdf-portabletext/README.md

 - `renderToFile`: create a file from the PDF
 - `renderToString`: stringify the PDF
+- `renderToBuffer`: turn the PDF into a buffer
 - `renderToStream`: turn the PDF into a Node Stream

 See the specs for these node handlers in the [React Pdf Node API Docs](https://react-pdf.org/node).